-Like any cordless device, there’s is a usable distance interval between your Bluetooth headset and your smartphone or laptop.
+Like any cordless device, there is a usable distance interval between your Bluetooth headset and your smartphone or laptop.

 This will lead to higher battery consumption and sometimes can cause interference or even disconnection.

 Most devices indicate a range of 33 feet or 10 meters and that’s fine.
-A few devices might even indicate 100 feet or 30 meters of range but in the real world you probably won’t notice much difference because of the conditionings referred before.
+A few devices might even indicate 100 feet or 30 meters of range but in the real world, you probably won’t notice much difference because of the conditions referred to before.

 You might want a Bluetooth headset that works not only with your smartphone but also with a tablet or your laptop at the same time.
 That’s when multipoint pairing comes in handy.

 Multipoint pairing allows you to connect a headset to two phones and take calls on both of them.